sjsadowski/firewalld-cookbook/README.md

 ## service

 The `firewalld_service` resource will add the service for a zone to the current and permanent configurations.
 The service name is one of the `firewalld` provided services.
-To get a list of the supported services, use `firewalld-cmd --get-services`.
+To get a list of the supported services, use `firewall-cmd --get-services`.
 If zone is omitted, default zone will be used.

 ### Actions